Finding the Right Health Coverage For You

 Medicaid is a public health coverage program for people with low income.
 There are different ways of qualifying; children may qualify for free coverage if their household income is 200% of the Federal Poverty Guidelines (FPG) or less (x for a household of y).
 They can pay a monthly premium for coverage if household income is between 200% of FPG and 355% of FPG (x for a household of y).
 Income-based Medicaid for children is also called NJ FamilyCare.

 Medicaid is a public health coverage program for people with low income.
 Medicaid's NJ WorkAbility program is a way working people with disabilities can have Medicaid coverage, even if they earn more than the regular Medicaid income limits.
-To qualify, your disability must meet standards set by the Social Security Administration and you must have low resources.
+To qualify, your disability must meet standards set by the Social Security Administration.
 You may have to pay a monthly premium for coverage, depending on your income.

 Medicaid is a public health coverage program for people with low income.
 There are different ways of qualifying; for disability-based Medicaid, you must have low resources and also either have a disability that meets standards set by the Social Security Administration or be 65 or older.
 If you get Supplemental Security Income (SSI) benefits, you automatically qualify for disability-based Medicaid.
 There’s no monthly premium for coverage.